cortinaluis/vue-google-map-sample/README.md

 For `components/google_map_loader` needs configurations in order to load Google Map, we are passing `mapElemId`, `apiKey`, and `config`.
-Where `isReady` isn't really necessary, but I'm passing this function for `components/google_map_loader` to call it upon the map instantiation, and `view/map` can tell when the map is ready (I have some map resizing job).
+Where `isReady` isn't really necessary, but I'm passing this function for `components/google_map_loader` to call it upon the map instantiation and `view/map` can tell when the map is ready (I have some map resizing job).

 OK.
 Here's the main dish for you.
-Notice that we have 2 templates defined above for named-slots, `map-base` and `map-others`, that are meant to fill the corresponding named-slots within in `components/google_map_loader`:
+Notice that we have 2 templates defined above for named-slots, `map-base` and `map-others`.
+These 2 templates are meant to fill the corresponding named-slots within in `components/google_map_loader`.
+And, it looks like this:

 components/google_map_loader/template.html: